We work with more than 300 partners to bring you better travel deals

 What time of day is cheapest to fly?

-Flights at midday are typically the cheapest time of the day to fly to Augusta.
-Flights in the morning are usually the most expensive.
+Flights in the morning are typically the cheapest time of the day to fly to Augusta.
+Flights at midday are usually the most expensive.

 Augusta, in the southern American state of Georgia, is a charming mix of culture, shopping, fun and fine cuisine.
 Named after Princess Augusta of Saxe-Gotheburg, the city sits on the banks of the Savannah River.
 Augusta’s prosperity grew from the wealth of the large cotton plantations to leave a town full of antebellum mansions and quiet tree lined avenues.
 There is plenty to catch the eye and interest in Augusta and many attractions reflect the town’s past and its place in the development of the modern United States.
 The Lucy Craft Laney Museum of Black History tells the story of slavery and the plantations, whilst the Springfield Baptist Church, founded in 1787 was the home of the oldest African-American congregation in the US.
 President Woodrow Wilson grew up in Augusta, as did George Walton, the youngest signatory of the Declaration of Independence.
 Both their homes are open to visitors.
 The Augusta Museum of History displays a fascinating exhibition about the history of golf as well as telling the story of James Brown.
 A famous son of Augusta, he was one of the fathers of soul music.
 When you are ready for some rest and relaxation take a stroll along the top of the Savannah River levee and then enjoy some fresh local Augusta food for lunch.
 Burritos and nachos, a sky high layered cake and locally produced coffee are all good choices.
 In the evenings seek out some of the vibrant nightlife in Augusta and find bars playing soul music and jazz.